March 2025·8 min read·

 tip Try Caddy instead of Nginx if you want automatic HTTPS with near-zero config.
 It handles Let's Encrypt cert renewal on its own.

-The whole setup takes a weekend but the payoff is a dev environment that's identical on every device — laptop, tablet, phone.
+The setup takes a weekend but the payoff is a dev environment that is identical on every device — laptop, tablet, phone.
 No syncing, no "works on my machine," no subscription.
-It's turned a homelab project into a genuinely solid day-to-day workflow — and the foundation for everything else I build from here, like my OTA updater pipeline.
+It turned a homelab project into a calm day-to-day workflow and the foundation for everything else I build, like my OTA updater pipeline.